 The Detroit River International Crossing Environmental Assessment has followed an assessment process of which the underlying principal was to start with a broad perspective and become more focused as the project progressed.
-The long list of alternatives that the project started with have been narrowed progressively during the study steps.
+The long list of alternatives that the project started with has been narrowed progressively during the study steps.
 As the range of alternatives has narrowed the depth of analysis at each subsequent step has increased.

 The process began with the identification of Illustrative alternatives for a new or expanded crossing with connections to the provincial highway network and interstate freeway system.
-The Illustrative alternatives1 were assessed to determine Practical Alternatives2; based on additional study, and consultation.
-As Illustrative and Practical Alternatives were developed, information on area features was supplemented with field investigations and additional research, as required.
+The Illustrative alternatives1 were assessed to determine Practical Alternatives2;